 Certification becomes compulsory from 1 October 2021 as part of changes to the CCCF Act.
 From this date, you must be both certified by the Commission and registered on the Financial Service Provider Register (FSPR) to provide lending or mobile trading services.

 The aim of certification is to set a high standard of personal and professional integrity for those involved in providing a lending or mobile trading service.
-You can find background information on the Fit and Proper Person consultation process here.
+You can find background information on the Fit and Proper Person consultation process on our website.

 We have developed guidance which explains the criteria for determining whether someone is fit and proper to perform their role.